anastasia-zhukova/Diverse_CDCR_datasets/README.md

 ## CoNLL format (simplified)

-CoNLL format is a standard imput format for within-document [coreference resolution](https://paperswithcode.com/dataset/conll-2012-1).
+CoNLL format is a standard input format for within-document [coreference resolution](https://paperswithcode.com/dataset/conll-2012-1).
 The original format contains multiple columns that contain information per each token, e.g., POS tags, NER labels.
-We use a simplified format that contains tokens, their identifiers in the text (e.g., doc_id, sent_id), and labels of coref chains:
+We use a simplified format (based on the format of input filed used by [Barhom et al. 2019](https://github.com/shanybar/event_entity_coref_ecb_plus/tree/master/data/interim/cybulska_setup)) that contains tokens, their identifiers in the text (e.g., doc_id, sent_id), and labels of coref chains:

 | Column ID       | Type     | Description     |
 | :---        |    :----:   |          :--- |